Primary

 Hold a tennis ball in your palm with fingers wrapped around it.
 Squeeze as hard as possible, holding for 3-5 seconds.
 Release slowly and repeat.
 Focus on squeezing through your entire hand, not just fingertips.
 Progress to firmer balls like lacrosse balls as you get stronger.

-Want Tennis Ball Squeeze in your program?
+See where Tennis Ball Squeeze fits in your weekly plan

 Hold a tennis ball (or stress ball) in one hand.